Ricky Gervais: After Life

 On 9 May 2018, it was announced that Netflix had given a production order for the first season of the comedy drama After Life.
 It was created and directed by Gervais, who also starred in it and executive-produced it with Duncan Hayes, with Charlie Hanson as producer; the series premiered on 8 March 2019.
 On 3 April 2019, Netflix renewed the series for a second season, which launched on 24 April 2020.
-In May 2020 it was announced that Gervais had signed a new deal with Netflix, including a third season of After Life.
-Before the announcement Gervais said, "For the first time ever, I would do a series three, because the world’s so rich.
+In May 2020, it was announced that Gervais had signed a new deal with Netflix, including a third season of After Life.
+Before the announcement Gervais said, "For the first time ever, I would do a series three, because the world's so rich.
 I love the characters, I love all the actors in it, I love my character, I love the town, I love the themes… I love the dog!"

 Stand-up comedy

 Gervais began his stand-up career in the late 1990s.
-His first successful show was at the Cafe Royal as part of the 2001 Edinburgh Festival Fringe.
+His first successful show was at the Café Royal as part of the 2001 Edinburgh Festival Fringe.
 Titled Rubbernecker, it also featured Jimmy Carr, Robin Ince and Stephen Merchant.
 Gervais toured the UK in 2003 with his stand-up show Animals.
 The Politics tour followed a year later.
 Both shows were recorded for release on DVD and television broadcast.
 The third part of the themed live trilogy, Fame, took place in 2007.
 It started in Glasgow in January and ended in Sheffield in April.
 Blackpool reported selling out of tickets within 45 minutes of them going on sale.
 Newsnight Review's panel saw Animals during its Bloomsbury run and covered it in January 2003.
 They were not favourable, with Private Eye editor Ian Hislop saying it was "cobbled together ... banal ... a bit flat".
 After this, Gervais closed each show by calling Hislop an "ugly little pug-faced cunt".
 Fame was the subject of some controversy in January 2007 when Gervais included a routine, ostensibly about how people will do anything to become famous, referring to the murder of prostitutes in Ipswich.

 Gervais's fourth show was entitled Science, and commenced with an eleven-date tour in August 2009 at the Scottish Exhibition and Conference Centre in Glasgow.
 The DVD was released on 15 November 2010.
 In November 2009, he headlined the sixth annual New York Comedy Festival at Carnegie Hall.
 In 2013, Gervais announced that his next stand-up show would be called Humanity.
 In December 2014, he said he was too busy to do the tour due to producing two films.
 In May 2016, Gervais performed stand-up in London, starting with some low key warm-ups with cast members from Derek.
-He said, "Finally, I'm going to do some stand-up.
+He said: "Finally, I'm going to do some stand-up.
 The first in about six years if you don't count hosting the Golden Globes".